-On 20 March 2020, Altum announced the offering of new instruments in an effort to curb the impact from the coronavirus outbreak on the Latvian economy, acting in its capacity as the country's main development institution.
-Thus, part of the authorities' financial support package will be offered through Altum in two forms: (1) loan guarantees for stakeholders that will face difficulties in meeting their obligations for loans up to a total of €715, thereby allowing commercial credit institutions to reschedule such obligations; and (2) working capital loans under relaxed terms for companies that will operate in suboptimal conditions during this time.
+On 20 March 2020, Altum announced the offering of new instruments in an effort to curb the impact of the coronavirus pandemic on the Latvian economy, acting in its capacity as the country's main development institution.
+Thus, part of the authorities' financial support package has been on offer through Altum in two forms: (1) loan guarantees for stakeholders that face difficulties in meeting their obligations for loans up to a total of €715, thereby allowing commercial credit institutions to reschedule such obligations; and (2) working capital loans under relaxed terms for companies that will operate in suboptimal conditions during this time.
 To provide these guarantees and loans, Altum will receive €100 million of state funding and €150 million from institutional investors.
-Overall, the package aims to help the banks continue to finance corporates and small and medium-sized businesses suffering from the effects of the coronavirus outbreak.
+Overall, the package aims to help the banks continue to finance corporates and small and medium-sized businesses suffering from the effects of the coronavirus pandemic.